FourierTransformer/tinytoml/README.md

 - `type_conversion`

   allows registering a function to perform type conversions from the raw string to a custom representation.
 TOML requires them all the be RFC3339 compliant, and the strings are already verified when this function is called.
-The `type_conversion` options currently supports the various datetime types.
+The `type_conversion` option currently supports the various datetime types:
-  - `datetime` - includes TZ
+  - `datetime` - includes TZ (2024-10-31T12:49Z)
-  - `datetime-local` - no TZ
+  - `datetime-local` - no TZ (2024-10-31T12:49)
   - `date-local` - Just the date (2024-10-31)
   - `time-local` - Just the time (12:49)